top of page

 All individuals receiving income in Norway must have a bank account to receive salaries and pay taxes.
 It is possible to obtain a bank account without a work contract.

 Opening a bank account in Norway requires some patience as banks require you to have an identification number, and the process of obtaining one may take several months.
-In Norway, there are two types of identification numbers - D-number and national identification number.
+In Norway, there are two types of identification numbers - D-number and Birth number.
 An identification number enables you to open a bank account and also obtain a general practitioner, rent a place to live, pay taxes, and vote in elections.
 Once you have obtained an identification number, you can open a bank account by using it together with your passport.

 How do I get an identification number?